 [Section 10B inserted by No. 55 of 2010 s.
 5.]

 10C.
-Review of decision to refuse application
+SAT review of decision to refuse s.
+10B application

 (1) If the Commissioner refuses an application made to the Commissioner under section 10B(2) by an incorporated association, the association may apply to the State Administrative Tribunal for a review of the decision.